What To Do After Sexual Misconduct Occurs:

 Criminal Justice System

 You may choose to report sexual misconduct to the police as well as seek internal College support and/or conduct action.
-Staff who can assist with arranging an initial police contact in a neutral location include the Dean of Students, Sexual Misconduct Liaison, Residence Life staff, and on-call staff.
+Staff who can assist with arranging an initial police contact include the Title IX Coordinator, Dean of Students, Residence Life staff, and on-call staff.
 While the College has no control over any police investigation and legal processes that may follow, College staff will continue to work with students to provide support.

 How Family, Friends, Faculty, and Staff Can Help Survivors of Sexual Assault